End of Financial Year is Here

-The end of financial year (EOFY) is again upon us and when you’re already flat out running your business this can be a time of added stress and confusion for business owners.
+The end of financial year (EOFY) is again upon us again.
+When you are already flat out running your business this can be a time of added stress and confusion for business owners.

 The Instant Asset Write Off

-By assessing your cashflow you can ascertain whether your business is better off purchasing a new asset outright or funding it.
-The instant asset write off is available on both options for eligible assets so you get this advantage no matter which option you take and there are pro’s and con’s to both approaches.
-It is always best to obtain advice from your accountant or financial parter for these business decisions.
+By assessing your cashflow you can ascertain whether your business is better off purchasing new assets outright or funding them.
+The instant asset write off is available on both options for eligible assets so you get this advantage no matter which option you take.
+As always, there are pros and cons to both.
+It is always best to obtain advice from your accountant or financial partner for these business decisions.
 The conversation you are likely to have with your accountant is whether your business is better of paying cash or financing.
-A large number of organizations tend to go with the finance option knowing that their cashflow is better preserved for other things (including a rainy day) – knowing that ‘cash is king’ and also mindufl that the interest payable on the loan (or the additional cost of financing the asset vs paying cash for it) is fully tax deductible.
+A large number of organizations tend to go with the finance option knowing that their cashflow is better preserved for other things, including a rainy day.
+Know that ‘cash is king’ and be mindful that the interest payable on the loan, or the additional cost of financing the asset versus paying cash for it, is fully tax deductible.

 By claiming depreciation on an asset, it effectively reduces your businesses taxable income.
-So, for example your business has an annual turnover of approximately $600,000 and you purchase a new machine that is worth $60,000, then your taxable income is reduced by this amount so in this example taxable income is now only $540,000 reducing the amount of tax your business owes.
-As well as being able to claim the depreciation of the new asset as already mentioned the interest on any asset loans you take on the equipment is also a deduction.
+So, for example your business has an annual turnover of approximately $600,000 and you purchase a new machine that is worth $60,000, then your taxable income is reduced by this amount.
+In this example taxable income is now only $540,000, reducing the amount of tax your business owes.
+As well as being able to claim the depreciation of the new asset, the interest on any asset loans you take on the equipment is also a deduction.

-From July, the Government will also be required to pay any bills within 20 days for any contracts up to $1 million and this will also be in place for any large businesses seeking Government contracts to assist smaller business cashflow.
+From July, the Government will be required to pay any bills within 20 days for contracts up to $1 million.
+This will also be in place for any large businesses seeking Government contracts to assist smaller business cashflow.
 The Morrison Government has also provided better access to finance in the wake of the Royal Commission with the new $2 billion Australian Business Securitisation Fund.
-They have also committed to $100 million in funding to the Australian Business Growth Fund to provide equity funding to small business.
+They have also committed $100 million in funding to the Australian Business Growth Fund to provide equity funding to small business.

-Your best plan for tax time is to keep accurate and organized records and to use a reputable accountant that knows what they are doing and understands your business to ensure that you get the most for your business.
-This should keep the stress of this busy time of the year down allowing you to keep running your operations seamlessly.
+Your best plan for tax time is to keep accurate and organised records.
+Furthermore, using a reputable accountant that knows what they are doing and understands your business is an important consideration.
+This will ensure that you get the most for your business.
+It should help to keep the stress of this busy time of the year down, allowing you to keep running your operations seamlessly.